When You Get a Bug Bite on Your Eyelid

 Putting It All Together

 Insect bites are a nuisance for most people.
-When it comes to your eyes, it helps to know how to find relief quickly.
+When it comes to the sensitive skin around your eyes, it helps to know how to find relief quickly.
 It’s also good to know what to look for when it comes to children and others with compromised immune systems.

 Summertime is a season when the eyes are at risk for several injuries and problems.
 These may include insect bites, eye allergies, excessive sun exposure, sand in the eye, and even debris from fireworks.